dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2008.08-10, part-time.
 Social network data analysis and visualization, [Itransition](http://www.itransition.by)

 * Coded some server-side part to get data to and from database
-* Worked with 3 junior developers and manager

 ### 2006.08-12, part time.
 Woodworking machine driver, [Stroydetali Llc](http://vi-lario.com/)